mac23451/model_openvino/README.md

 # model_openvino
-you can direcly run the the file "openvino.ipynb" in google colab
+you can directly run the the file "openvino.ipynb" in google colab